mpv-player/mpv/DOCS/man/input.rst

         different resolution, which is the reason this value can sometimes be odd or confusing.
 Can be unavailable with some formats.

-    ``video-params/plane-depth``
-        Bit depth for each color component as integer.
-This is only exposed for planar or single-component formats, and is unavailable for other formats.

     ``video-params/w``, ``video-params/h``
         Video size as integers, with no aspect correction applied.